-TABLE 10-4 describes each of the arguments associated with ${\tt fcdisktest}.$
+TABLE 11-4 describes each of the arguments associated with ${\tt fcdisktest}$.

-$\textbf{TABLE 10-4} \quad \textbf{fcdisktest Command-Line Syntax}$
+TABLE 11-4 fcdisktest Command-Line Syntax

-- Argument Description dev=RegisterName The name of the device that is shown in discman(1M) output. partition=0-7 The partition number to test, such as partition=6(/export/s6), if mounted on partition 6. rawsub= enable disable Enables or disables the Media subtest. method=method The Media Test Methods (SyncIO and AsyncIO). rawcover=percent The media coverage from $0-100\%$ of the partition. rawiosize=size Specifies the media size to transfer.
-Values can be: 2KB $\mid$ 16KB $\mid$ 32KB $\mid$ 64KB $\mid$ 128KB $\mid$ 256KB $\mid$ 512KB fssub= enable disable Enables or disables the File System subtest. udptn=data-pattern Specifies a specific pattern for file system testing. fspattern=data-pattern Specifies the File System data pattern as sequential or random.
-Values can be: user critical allpattern sequential random fssize=file-system-size Indicates the File System subtest size in kilobytes or megabytes: • K k KB kb-kilobytes • M m MB mb-megabytes • {512KB 2MB 8MB 20MB 100MB 200MB} fsiosize= IO-transfer-size Indicates the size of the file system subtest I/O transfer in bytes or kilobytes: $\{512B\ \ 1024B\ \ 10KB\ \ 40KB\ \ 80KB\}$ selftest= enable disable Runs the specified disks internal diagnostics if any are available. wrdevbuf= enable disable Runs the Write/Read device buffer test on a specified disk.
+Argument Description dev=RegisterName The name of the device that is shown in discman(1M) output. partition=0-7 The partition number to test, such as partition=6(/export/s6), if mounted on partition 6. rawsub= enable disable Enables or disables the Media subtest. method=method The Media Test Methods (SyncIO and AsyncIO). rawcover=percent The media coverage from $0-100\%$ of the partition. rawiosize=size Specifies the media size to transfer.
+Values can be: 2KB \mid 16KB \mid 32KB \mid 64KB \mid 128KB \mid 256KB \mid 512KB fstest= enable disable Enables or disables the File System subtest. userpattern= data-pattern Specifies a specific pattern for file system testing. fssize=file-system-size Indicates the File System subtest size in kilobytes or megabytes: • K k KB kb-kilobytes • M m MB mb-megabytes • {512KB 2MB 8MB 20MB 100MB 200MB} fsiosize= IO-transfer-size Indicates the size of the file system subtest I/O transfer in bytes or kilobytes: $\{512B\ \ 1024B\ \ 10KB\ \ 40KB\ \ 80KB\}$ selftest= enable disable Runs the specified disks internal diagnostics if any are available. wrdevbuf= enable disable Runs the Write/Read device buffer test on a specified disk. selectpattern= user critical all wrdbptn uses the pattern for the W/R device buffer. critical is the 10 most critical patterns for fault detection. all is the complete list of hexadecimal patterns for fault detection. all patterns also includes the critical patterns.
+The default is critical. wrdevbufiterations =passes-per-pattern Runs the specified number of each pattern to the Write/Read buffer on the disk. checkrdls= enable disable Monitor read link status counters for errors.